tarunshetty125/teamsync-build/README.md

 Natively understands that _listening_ to a meeting and _talking_ to an AI are different tasks.
 We treat them separately:

-- **System Audio (The Meeting):** Captures high-fidelity audio directly from your OS (Zoom, Teams, Meet).
+- **System Audio (The Meeting):** Captures high-fidelity audio directly from your OS (fully supported on both macOS and Windows).
 It "hears" what your colleagues are saying without interference from your room noise.
+- **Sample Rate Auto-Detection**: Dynamically detects and syncs true hardware sample rates (e.g., automatically handling 48kHz audio interfaces or external microphones without distortion or downsampling artifacts).
 - **Two-Stage Silence Processing**: Combines adaptive RMS thresholds with **WebRTC Machine Learning VAD** to reject typing and fan noise.
 - **Microphone Input (Your Voice):** A dedicated channel for your voice commands and dictation.
 Toggle it instantly to ask Natively a private question without muting your meeting software.